-During the year, the principal activities of Speld Qld Inc were to provide advice and support services to Queenslanders experiencing learning differences.
-Such activities included an advisory line, assessment service, specialist teacher referral service, special interest programs, workshops, seminars and professional development.
+During the year, the principal activities of Speld Qld Inc were to provide advice and support services to Queenslanders experiencing learning difficulties.
+Such activities included an advisory line, assessment service, specialist teacher referral service, library service, seminars and professional development.